-Each graduate student will proactively work with the Program Lead to seek a faculty supervisor in your first semester to help you develop an appropriate Interactive Plan of Study.
-The supervisor must be a member of the graduate faculty for your program, which you can verify in the online listings or with SHESC Student Advising.
+Each graduate student will proactively work with the Program Lead to seek a faculty supervisor in your first semester to help you develop an appropriate Interactive Plan of Study (iPOS).
+The supervisor must be a member of the graduate faculty for your program, which you can verify in the online listings or with the SHESC Student Advising Team.
 These faculty may have job titles that include but are not limited to Assistant/Associate/Full Professor; Assistant/Associate/Full Research Scientist; Assistant/Associate/Full Clinical Professor of the School of Human Evolution and Social Change.
 Co- advisors and co-chairs are allowed.
+The Program Lead typically serves as the faculty supervisor for the student's supervisory committee.